-Since used vehicles offer quality at reasonable price, car shoppers are always taking a keen interest in buying them.
+Since used vehicles offer quality at a reasonable price, car shoppers are always taking a keen interest in buying them.
 Though we do come across a few myths and misconceptions that are directly associated with the purchase of used vehicles.
-This tends to confuse a lot of folks out there, while making it difficult for them to buy one without any hesitation.
+This tends to confuse a lot of folks out there while making it difficult for them to buy one without any hesitation.

 Here we are going to have a look at the four used car buying myths and misconceptions and what they really are.

 Used Cars Are Not Reliable To Purchase